dianpan/stock-picker/README.md

 # stock-picker
-Identify which stocks will be high performing and gives user the option to purchase
+Quick and dirty algorithms to identify which stocks might be high performing.